 American Foreign Service Association.
 The union for U.S. Foreign Service personnel.
 Site contains information on legislative, management, and personnel issues affecting active-duty and retired members of all U.S. Foreign Service agencies.

-AWOS, or American Women Overseas, provides support to American women who are victims of domestic violence while living overseas.
+American Overseas Domestic Violence Crisis Center provides support to American women who are victims of domestic violence while living overseas.

 The Diplomatic Security Special Agents Association has a website with membership information.